bmmpxf/geoserver/doc/en/user/source/security/disable.rst

       <url-pattern>/*</url-pattern>
    </filter-mapping>

-Comment these sections out.
-When GeoServer is restarted, the internal security subsystem will be completely disabled.
+When these sections are commented out, restart GeoServer, and the internal security subsystem will be completely disabled.